UrbanInstitute/sparkr-tutorials/sparkr-basics-2.md

 ***

-### Converting a SparkR DataFrame to a local R data.frame:
+### Converting a SparkR DataFrame to a local R data.frame

 If we wanted to work the first five (5) rows of 'df' as a local R data.frame, we could use the `take` operation as follows: